 If you happen to be single you may at times think that you would be happy if you were married.
-In contrast if you are married, you may come to think that you would be happier single.
-Like this, the result for most of us is happiness being lost in search for that ever elusive greener grass.
+If you are married, you may come to think that you would be happier single.
+For most of us happiness is lost in a never ending search for that ever elusive greener ground covering.

 The source of happiness

 So where do we find happiness?
 What is its actual source?
-External things may sometimes provide us with enjoyment, and changed circumstances can produce some joy.
-However we soon find that this is a fleeting and unreliable way to generate happiness.
-When we have the circumstances we define as ‘happiness producing’ we are happy.
-As soon as those outer circumstances are no longer with us we lose the happiness which depends on them.
+External things may sometimes provide us with enjoyment, and changed circumstances can produce some joy, but it seems clear that this is a fleeting and unreliable way to generate happiness.
+When we have the circumstances we define as ‘happiness producing’ we are happy, but when those circumstances are no longer with us we lose the happiness which depends on them.

 If we reflect more deeply, however, we can see that happiness is a feeling, an internal and purely subjective experience.
-That experience may well be provoked by an external thing, event or person.
-However the happiness itself is utterly subjective.
+That experience may be provoked by an external thing, event or person, but the happiness itself is utterly subjective.
 Happiness is firmly rooted in the events of your mind, in the inner phenomena of feeling.
-Happiness is found among the contents of your mind, as a part of your inner world.
-It is here that we can begin our search for the real means to happiness.
-Meditation, therefore, has a critical role in exploring this inner or subjective aspect to our experience.
+Happiness is found among the contents of your mind, as a part of your inner world, and it is here that we can begin our search for the real means to happiness.
+We can see therefore the critical role of meditation practice in exploring this inner, subjective aspect to our experience.

 Understanding the mind

-Meditation allows us to gain an ever deeper understanding of mind.
-It also equips us with the means to improve our mind.
-We can improve its functioning, its clarity, its intelligence and logical ability.
-We can develop intuitive insight, emotional stability, peacefulness and tranquility.
+Meditation not only allows us to gain an ever deeper understanding of mind, but also equips us with the means to improve our mind – to improve its functioning, its clarity, its intelligence and logical ability, its intuitive insight, its emotional stability, its peacefulness and tranquility.

-Meditation shows us how to identify the positive states of mind which genuinely support a state of happiness.
-It gives us the tools to reinforce and nourish those happiness producing inner states.
-At the same time meditation allows us to identify the negative states of mind with which we unconsciously sabotage our happiness.
-It also gives us the tools to overcome those destructive states.
+Meditation shows us how to identify the positive states of mind which genuinely support a state of happiness and then it gives us the tools to reinforce and nourish those happiness producing inner states.
+At the same time meditation allows us to identify the negative states of mind with which we unconsciously sabotage our happiness and gives us the tools to overcome those destructive states.

 This is true happiness, true contentment, true joy and peace.
 It remains with us constantly and is ever present and spontaneously shared.
 This happiness is only accessed by properly directed meditation.

 Needless to say, I am a great advocate for the benefits of meditation.
-It has lead my own search for meaning and spiritual truth and guided and sustained me through the ups and downs of a spiritual path.
-It lead me to become a Buddhist monk and devote over thirty years of my life teaching and writing about Dharma (the Truth) with my teacher.
+It has lead my own search for meaning and spiritual truth.
+It lead me to become a Buddhist monk and devote over thirty years of my life teaching and writing about this path with my teacher.